 Option 3: SSDT

-For most this is considered the hardest as this requires the most amount of work, we'll be using to accomplish our Spoofing.
+For most this is considered the hardest as this requires the most amount of work, we'll be using Rehabman's SSDT patchingarrow-up-right to accomplish our Spoofing.
 The benefit of this method is that you can use a Kepler GPU with your system without any issues as we'll be blocking a device on the PCIe level

 To start, you'll need the following: